alexeykuz-sys/LinguaGames-Project-MS2/README.md

 **Responsiveness**

  I tried CSS Grid but eventually opted to use **Bootstrap** and Flexbox throughout the project to ensure **maximum** responsiveness.
-I have also checked if webisite is mobile friendly:
+I have also checked if website is mobile friendly:
 [Google Mobile-Friendly Test](https://search.google.com/test/mobile-friendly) -

 [The verdict is the page is mobile friendly.]( https://search.google.com/test/mobile-friendly?id=o_8w7MX19q9LWdko_LifTg)

+**Further Testing**

+-   The Website was tested on Google Chrome, Internet Explorer, Microsoft Edge and Safari browsers.
+-   The website was viewed on a variety of devices such as Desktop, Laptop, iPhone7, iPhone 8 & iPhoneX.
+-   A large amount of testing was done to ensure that all pages were linking correctly, buttons working and user can send email to developer.
+-   Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.

 **10. Testing User Stories from UX Section**